 “Terms and Conditions” – These Terms and Conditions.

-“Schedule” – A document outlining the details of the specific Treatment Package you intend to purchase.
+“Schedule” – A document outlining the details of the specific Treatment Plan you intend to purchase.

 “We” or “Us” – Longevita London Limited, incorporated as a limited company at 239-241 Kennington Lane London SE11 5QU United Kingdom (Companies House Registration Number: 08332394).